unomaly/logstash-output-unomaly/README.md

 See the [source code](lib/logstash/outputs/unomaly.rb) for the full list of options

+The syntax for `message_key` and `source_key` values are available in the [Logstash Event API Documentation](https://www.elastic.co/guide/en/logstash/current/event-api.html)

 ## Known issues
  - Installation of the plugin fails on Logstash 6.2.1.